ctkjose/robobo3dr1plus/motors.md

 ![Motor PIN layout](motor_connector.png)

 As shown on the picture above you will see the two common connections I have found in motors.
-A basic stepper motor has two coils each running as a phase, thats why they are a two phase motor.
+A basic stepper motor has two coils each running as a phase, (thats why we know them as two phase motor).
 The important thing of wiring a motor is to get the pin combination for each coil and wire each coil to your motor driver or control board.

 Since the motor has two coils (2 phases motors), each coil has two pairs of cables.
 Like shown on the above picture the trick is to identify what pin in the motor corresponds to a pair.
-At least I have found only those two combinations but there are more.
+I have found two combinations in the motors I have used, I call them **straight** and **cross**.
+The straight has the pins for the coil in order and the cross switches the two in the middle.

 The other thing with the two cables in a pair is their polarity.
 The polarity tells the direction of the spin.
 There is not such thing as wrong direction instead the direction is dictated by how is the motor used and the control board.
 For this reason in many motor diagrams you will NOT see polarity specified as is left for the implementation of the design to select the default direction.

 > **Note** With most controller boards in 3D Printers and GRBL Shields fliping the connector changes the spin direction.
-In many 3D printing firmwares (eg Marlin) changing the direction as desired is as simple changing a configuration value.
+In many 3D printing firmwares (eg Marlin) changing the direction as desired is as simple as changing a configuration value.
 In CNC shields for GRLB you usually find a jumper to change the direction of an axis.
-If the connector can not be flipped you may just uses a tweezer to loose the pins and flip the order.
+If the connector can not be flipped (ie is a JST-XH or similar) usually you can use a tweezer or needle to loose the pins from the connector and flip the order, (check for a flap on the plastic that you lift or a bent in the metal pin that you push, else check YouTube).

-In many cases the wrong direction is a trivial thing to correct, it can be fix by reversing the conector to the driver, inverting the cables in a pair or using the configuration of the firmware in your controller board.

 > Word of caution!
 The cable colors on a stepper motor are NOT a standard DO NOT asume a color combination or order, specially when buying a replacement motor on the internet.
-I do find that a lot of cables do use black-green for one pair and red-blue for the other.
+I do find that a lot of cables do follow the notion of black-green for one pair and red-blue for the other.

 When looking for a motor documentation online you may find the pins listed as "Coil 1", "Coil 2", "Coil 3" and "Coil 4", in this case "Coil 1" and "Coil 2" is a pair and "Coil 3" and Coil 4" is the second pair.
 In some instances you will find the letters "A", "B", "C" and "D" which in my experience identify the actual pins in the connector.
 For example: